ijonas/satstacker/README.md

 The script places limit orders rather than market orders to minimise the [transaction costs](https://www.kraken.com/en-gb/features/fee-schedule) from the exchange.
 This sometimes means that your order can take a while to fill if BTC is rocketing up.
 From experience though Kraken usually fills the order in under an hour.

 Now we all love that BTC is in a bull run.
 However this poses a little problem for this script depending on your monthly budget.
-The minimum purchase volume for BTC on Kraken is [0.001 BTC](https://support.kraken.com/hc/en-us/articles/205893708-Minimum-order-size-volume-for-trading).
-So if the current price of BTC is $20,000 (oh how I miss those days) then you'd need to spend $20 per day to buy 0.001 BTC.
-You would need a monthly budget of 30 days * $20 = $600.
+The minimum purchase volume for BTC on Kraken is [0.0002 BTC](https://support.kraken.com/hc/en-us/articles/205893708-Minimum-order-size-volume-for-trading).
+So if the current price of BTC is $40,000 (oh how I miss those days) then you'd need to spend $8 per day to buy 0.0002 BTC.
+You would need a monthly budget of 30 days * $8 = $240.

-If the price rises to $30,000 then your budget needs to be $900 per month, or you switch from a daily purchase to buying BTC every 3 days to stay within that $600 budget.
+If the price rises to $80,000 then your budget needs to be $480 per month, or you switch from a daily purchase to buying BTC every 2 days to stay within that $240 budget.
+Now luckily with v1.1 of this script I've added an auto-balancing ability.
+If you've got enough fiat balance in your account to buy the minimum value or more for the 30 days of the month then the script will buy daily.
+For example if you've got $6000 to spend each month, then the script will buy $6000 / 30 days = $200 worth of Bitcoin every day.

+If you don't have funds for the minimum amount every day then the script will figure when you can next afford to buy given today's price.
+So if the BTC price is $90,000 🚀 and you have a budget of $180 / month, then the script will buy 0.0002 BTC every 3 days.

 # Installation on a Raspberry Pi